Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/_spinlaser/gs_fe_sp_turnonoff.gif){.aligncenter .size-full}

-You can also use the buttons in the Config ➜ Spindle/Laser tab to a more limited degree, to spin forward, backwards and stop all movement.
+You can also use the buttons in this tab to a more limited degree, to spin forward, backwards and stop all movement.
 You can see the top bar SpindleON warning here too.

 ![](/_images/_gsender/_features/_spinlaser/gs_fe_sp_onoff-config.gif){.aligncenter .size-full}